benjaminjackman/looty/README.md

 - [ ] Better refresh logic, remove only stash tabs might be left behind after a refresh

 ### User Help
+- [ ] Turn guide in this format, progress meter at top is neat http://gitbookio.github.io/javascript/README.html
+- [ ] Simplify Demo Home Page to be a lot more like http://haste-lang.org/
 - [x] Messaging Area To Help players understand what is going on as it loads
 - [ ] Tutorial video on searches operators within the boxes
 - [ ] Add feedback / suggestion options inside of the extension itself